XComedian/NickComedian/_pages/about.md

 # 🔥 News
 <a id="news"></a>
+- 🎉*2025.01*：Our paper <a href="https://arxiv.org/abs/2409.12323">Depth Estimation Based on 3D Gaussian Splatting Siamese Defocus</a> is accepted by ICRA.
 - 🎉*2025.01*: Our paper <a href="https://www.mdpi.com/2073-431X/14/1/11">Leveraging Scene Geometry and Depth Information for Robust Image Deraining </a> is published on MDPI Computers.
 - 📖*2024.12*：New preprint: Leveraging Scene Geometry and Depth Information for Robust Image Deraining. <a href="https://arxiv.org/abs/2412.19913">https://arxiv.org/abs/2412.19913</a>
 - 🎉*2023.08*: I was accepted as a PhD student in UGA.